ekamp/OS/Exam1StudyGuide.md

         - Transfer execution to a perdefined address for that trap
     - To return to user mode a <b>Return from exeption</b> instruction is launched

+<b>System Calls</b> : Programs interact with the operating system with such calls.
+System call using a trap to switch control of operating system code from kernal mode.
+The request is either dealt with immediately or put in a waiting state and dealt with later.
+If the process is considered to be running for too long the process is stopped and another process will take place.

+<b>Programmable Interval Timer</b> In order to allow the operating system to get control at regular intervals.
+This generates periotic hardware interrupts.
+When the interrupt is generated control is transfered to an interrupt handler in the kernal and the process is switched to kernal mode.

+<b>Mode switch</b> The result of an interrupt or trap, where execution is transfered from user mode to kernal mode.

+- If the operating system decides that it is time to replace the currently executing process, it will save the process context and run an existing saved process's context.

+<b>Context</b> Includes the values of a processor's registers counter stack pointer and memory mappings.

+<b>Context Switch</b> Saving the context of one process and restoring that of another.

+###OS System devices
+<bCharacter Devices</b> Any device whose data that can be thought of as a byte stream.
+Keyboard input , mouse, camera

+<b>Block Devices</b> Any device that has a persistent storage that is randomly addressable and read or witten in fixed size chunks or blocks.
+These devices include flash and disk memory.
+Because the data is persistent it can be cached by the OS so that future request for the cached content happens faster.
+This cache is called a <b>Buffer Cache<b>.
+Any device that can be used to hold a file system is a block device.

+<b>Network Devices</b> Packet based communication networks

+<b>Memory Mapped I/O</b> Devices that can be controlled by mapping their control and data registers into memory.
+- The processor can get device status notifications via hardware interrupts or by periodically polling the hardware.

+<b>Programmed I/O</b> Data can be transferred between the device and system via software that wirtes/reads the devices memory.

+<b>Direct Memory Access</b> The device may have access to the systems memory bus and use this to transfer data to and from the system without using the processor.

+##Processes
+<b>Process</b> A program in execution.
+It comprises the state of the processors registers and the memory map for the program.

+<b>Memory Map</b> Contains serval regions that the OS allocated and initialized when the process was first created.
+Such regions are :

+- Text : machine instructions
+- Data : initialized static and global data
+- BSS Uninitialized static data that was defined in the program
+- Heap : dynamically allocated memory
+- Stack : the call stack which holds not just return addresses but also local variables temp data and save registers

+A Process may be in one of the following states :
+- Running : the process is currently executing code on the CPU
+- Ready : the process is not currently executing code but is ready to do so if the OS would give it a chance
+- Blocked : the process is wating for some event to occur and will not ready  to executre instructions until the event is ready